pennhanlee/tp/docs/DeveloperGuide.md

    1. Prerequisites: Book list filtered by a command (e.g `find` command).
 At least one book shown in the list.

    1. Test case: `edit 1 n/Edited Name`<br>
-      Expected: First book in the list is edited to have a name of "Edited Name" Details of the edited book shown in the status message.
+      Expected: First book in the list is edited to have a name of "Edited Name".
+      Details of the edited book shown in the status message.
       The edited book remains in the list regardless of how it was edited.